Income Percentiles by Occupation and Education Level

 Most Common Bachelors Degree Majors

-• For Physical Sciences undergraduate majors this income ranks between the 23.5th and 31th percentiles.
+• For Medical and Health Sciences and Services undergraduate majors this income ranks between the 22.7th and 32.1th percentiles.

 Note: The source data only records undergraduate degree majors, even if a person continues to study.